k8gb-io/k8gb/docs/index.md

 On creating this `Gslb` resource, the Oh My GLB controller watching the cluster where this resource is created, will:

-1. Create a new `Ingress` resource that will allow requests with the GSLB host (`app.cloud.absa.internal`) to be handled by the cluster's Ingress controller
+1. Create a new `Ingress` resource that will allow requests with the GSLB host (`app.cloud.example.com`) to be handled by the cluster's Ingress controller
 2. Configure a health check strategy on the underlying `app` Pods.
 The Pods here are the Pods matched by the Service configured by `serviceName`
 3. Based on the health (see [Service health](#service-health)) of those Pods, if at least one of the Pods is healthy, add DNS records with the external addresses of the cluster's nodes running the Ingress controllers